intjelic/python-sfml/doc/source/tutorials.rst

    There's a current issue concerning this way to do.
 As Python doesn't allow you to subclass from two built-in types at the same time, you can't technically do it.
-That's why pySFML2 provides `sf.TransformableDrawable` which is both an :class:`sfml.graphics.Drawable` and :class:`sfml.graphics.Transformable`.
+That's why pySFML2 provides :class:`.TransformableDrawable` which is both an :class:`.Drawable` and :class:`.Transformable`.
    That way your class inherits from properties such `position`, `rotation` etc and their methods `move()`, `rotate()` etc. ::